postmanlabs/labs-docs/v6/enterprise/sso/saml_okta.md

 9. Copy the `Identity Provider Single Sign-On URL`, `Identity Provider Issuer` and `X.509 Certificate` from here and update the SSO authentication method that you created on the Postman [Edit Team Details page](https://go.postman.co/settings/team/general) within the **Okta Identity Provider Details** modal.
 For more details on this last step, review [setting up SSO in Postman](/docs/enterprise/sso/admin_sso).
      [![okta identity provider](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/okta_identity_provider.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/okta_identity_provider.png)

-     In the above fields, ACS url is the sign-on URL that you should copy from the team settings. **Identity Provider Issuer** and **X.509 Certificate** are other details you should copy from the team settings page.
+     In the above screen, copy the values in these fields and paste it in the IDP provider details screen in team settings page.
+Single sign-on URL is the that you should copy from here team settings. **Identity Provider Issuer** and **X.509 Certificate** are other details you should copy from the team settings page.

 Once you fill-in the details, click the **Generate relay state** button to create a parameter to send with a SAML response in an IdP-initiated single sign-on.

+Click **Save Authentication**.